superuser122/solo_miner/README.md

 If your miner finds a valid Nonce that solves the Proof-of-Work puzzle:

-•It will correctly announce the block as found and print the Nonce and Hash.
+ • It will correctly announce the block as found and print the Nonce and Hash.

-•It does NOT currently submit the block to the Bitcoin network.
+ • It does NOT currently submit the block to the Bitcoin network.
 The application will stop.

-•The necessary RPC implementation (the submitblock call) will be implemented in the next development step.
+ • The necessary RPC implementation (the submitblock call) will be implemented in the next development step.